cakephp/docs/en/models/data-validation.rst

         ->getRule('required')->message = 'This field cannot be left blank';

-Properties in any ``CakeValidationRule`` get their name from the array keys one is allowed to use when defining a validation rules' properties, such as the array keys 'message' and 'allowEmpty' for example.
+Properties in any ``CakeValidationRule`` get their name from the array keys one is allowed to use when defining a validation rules properties, such as the array keys 'message' and 'allowEmpty' for example.

 As with adding new rule to the set, it is also possible to modify existing rules